heinc1010/BAMixChecker/README.md

 RGPU=machine \
 RGSM=sample
 ```
-Additional recommanded processing for accurate variant discovery with GATK is instrcted in https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165.
+Additional recommended processing for accurate variant discovery using GATK is described at https://software.broadinstitute.org/gatk/best-practices/workflow?id=11165.

-To run BAMixChecker, indicate the bam files directory path with –d option or a list of bam files with –l option is required.
+To run BAMixChecker, indicating the bam files directory path with the –d option or a list of bam files with the –l option is required.

-The acceptable list form can be two types.
+For the latter, the list can be formatted either as:

--One bam file on each line.
+* One bam file on each line.
 BAMixChecker checks the file names and evaluates whether the files are paired based on the file name.
- If you want to compare files only by genotype, you can use '--OFFFileNameMatching' option.
+ If you want to compare files only by genotype, you can use the '--OFFFileNameMatching' option.
 ```
   /path/Tumor_01.bam
   /path/Normal_01.bam